Fialesto/Fialesto/README.md

 - 👋 Hi, I’m @Fialesto
-- 👀 I’m interested in Node JS and some javascript beckends
+- 👀 I’m interested in Node JS and some javascript backends
 - 🌱 I’m just student.

 <!---